Nickklein13/Mediacreation-tool/README.md

 <p>
-This USB is now capable of installing windows onto a newly built computer, motherboard / storage swapped computer, or any sort of computer that needs a fresh installation of windows.
+This USB is now capable of installing windows onto a newly built computer, motherboard/storage swapped computer, or any sort of computer that needs a fresh installation of windows.
 You'll want to plug this USB in before a boot up of the current computer needing the OS.
 </p>
 <br />